 The latest WHO recommendations have said that colchicine shouldn't be given to patients with non-severe COVID-19 illness, but with trials still going on, it hasn't been recommended for severe or critical COVID-19 patients at this stage either.

 The WHO have also recommended that a drug called fluvoxamine shouldn't be used to treat COVID-19, except for people tkaing part in clinical trials with non-severe illness.

 What about other treatments?

-Other forms of treatment are also being trialed, such as the use of blood from people who have recovered from the coronavirus to help treat people suffering from severe forms of the disease.
+Other forms of treatment are also being trialled, such as the use of blood from people who have recovered from COVID-19 to help treat people suffering from severe forms of the disease.

 If you think you may have coronavirus, you can use our COVID-19 Symptom Mapper to check your symptoms and compare them with others around the world.